How to Secure Venture Capital: A Series

 - Are you early or late to the market?
 Will the market need education?
 If you’re early to the market, tell us about your market education approach.
 Do you have early adopter customers or design partners who are willing to work with you and then vouch for your product or service?
 How will you use content marketing including public relations, seminars, social media, white papers and advertising to further educate your target customers?
 How long will the market education process take and what will it cost?

-If you’re late to market, tell us how you plan to contend with entrenched competitors.
+If you’re late to the startup market, tell us how you plan to contend with entrenched competitors.
 How and why will your strategy be effective to displace them?
 It’s essential to be realistic here – you need to be able to do what you say you can do.
 Investors are generally pleased if actual results reflect budget forecasts, so be realistic and be ready to explain the variances.

-For example, portfolio company DoubleVerify was a pioneer of digital media verification in 2009.
+For example, early stage venture capital portfolio company DoubleVerify was a pioneer of digital media verification in 2009.
 They educated the advertising market through meetings with industry leaders at agencies and prominent brands, conferences, content pieces, infographics and research studies that explained problems that had been unknown or hidden for too long.
 They helped craft the industry benchmarks for measurement with industry associations including The Interactive Advertising Bureau (IAB) and The Trustworthy Accountability Group (TAG).
 Over time, the industry standards became more rigorous and extensive, making it increasingly difficult for new entrants to overcome DoubleVerify’s intellectual property edge, resulting in a sustainable competitive advantage.

 While you can show scalability through your TAAM (total addressable available market), a bottom up analysis is generally more realistic and, therefore, more productive in a pitch, for budgeting and use thereafter managing the business.